Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part5.md

 }
 ```

 Instead of trying to describe what happens in this part of `update()`, let’s look at an example of context building.
-Below is a figure of the context tree after processing the first symbol [1]21212212.
+Below is a picture of the context tree after processing the first symbol [1]21212212.

 ![](/assets/img/post/etr-enc-5/table2.png)

-During the encoding of the first symbol ‘1’, descended to CM(0), which `MinContext` points to.
-Before execution `update()` the `MaxContext` as was shown in the first image.
+During the encoding of the first symbol ‘1’, descended to CM(0), which `MinContext` points to now.
 After all previous operation, `ContextAt == MinContext`. `LastEncSym` points to the symbol in CM(0) for which `LastEncSym->Next` was not set yet.
 Hence, the first things we do is perform the following:

 ```
 ContextAt = allocContext(LastEncSym, ContextAt);